Researchers say ‘The Whiteness of AI’ in pop culture erases people of color

 Cave and Dihal say whiteness even shapes perceptions of what a robot uprising might look like, embodying attributes like power and intelligence.
 “When White people imagine being overtaken by superior beings, those beings do not resemble those races they have framed as inferior.
 It is unimaginable to a White audience that they will be surpassed by machines that are Black.
 Rather, it is by superlatives of themselves: hyper-masculine White men like Arnold Schwarzenegger as the Terminator, or hyperfeminine White women like Alicia Vikander as Ava in Ex Machina,” the paper reads.
 “This is why even narratives of an AI uprising that are clearly modelled on stories of slave rebellions depict the rebelling AIs as White.”

-Additional investigation of the impact of whiteness on the field of artificial intelligence is needed, authors said.
+Additional investigation of the impact of whiteness on the field of artificial intelligence is needed, the authors said.

 In other recent news at the intersection of ethics and AI, a bill introduced in the U.S. Senate this week by Bernie Sanders (I-VT) and Jeff Merkley (D-OR) would require consent for private companies to collect biometric data used to create tech like facial recognition or voice prints for personalization with AI assistants, while a team of researchers from Element AI and Stanford University suggest academic researchers stop using Amazon Mechanical Turk in order to create more practically useful AI assistants.
 Last week, Google AI released its Model Cards template for people to quickly adopt a standard method of detailing the contents of data sets.